cgpalmer/ms4/TESTING.md

 ### HTML
-My HTML has been checked on this website: https://validator.w3.org/
+My HTML has been checked on this website: https://validator.w3.org/ I checked the HTML by inputting the address.
+Here is a photo of the [result](static/files/validation/html_validation.jpg)

 ### Javascript
 My javascript has been checked at https://jshint.com/